beuaaa/pywinauto_recorder/docs/description.rst

 "Pywinauto recorder" is a unique "record-replay" tool in the open source field because it generates reliable scripts without hard-coded coordinates thanks to Pywinauto_.

 Pywinauto_ is a library that uses accessibility technologies allowing you to automate almost any type of GUI:
-MFC, VB6, VCL, simple WinForms controls and most of the old legacy apps, WinForms, WPF, Store apps, Qt5, browsers.
+MFC, VB6, VCL, simple WinForms controls and most of the old legacy apps, WinForms, WPF, Store apps, Qt, and browsers.

 The functions of the generated Python script return Pywinauto_ wrappers so it can be enhanced with Pywinauto_ functions.